Jairajthakur/Linux-Commands/README.md

 # cd
     cd - Change Directory

+# pwd
+    pwd - Present Working Directory

 # cat
     cat - concatenate files and print on the standard output

+# mkdir
+    mkdir - Create one or multiple Directories

+# rmdir
+    rmdir - Delete Directory

+# rm
+    rm - Remove file from directory

+# cp
+    cp - Copy files from your current directory to another folder

+# mv
+    mv - Move  a file or folder to another location

+# touch
+    touch - Create a new empty file in a specific directory

+# zip
+    zip - Compresses one or multiple files into a ZIP archive

+# unzip
+    unzip - Extract a compressed file into your current working directory

 # file
-    file — determine file type
+    file — Determine file type

 # du
-    du - estimate file space usage
+    du - Estimate file space usage

 # find
-    find - search for files in a directory hierarchy
+    find - Search for files in a directory hierarchy

 # man
-       man - an interface to the system reference manuals
+       man - An interface to the system reference manuals

 # grep
-      grep -  find a string in a file or stream
+      grep -  Find a string in a file or stream

 # sort
-       sort - sort lines of text files
+       sort - Sort lines of text files

 # uniq
-       uniq - report or omit repeated lines
+       uniq - Report or omit repeated lines

 # string
-       strings - print the strings of printable characters in files.
+       strings - Print the strings of printable characters in files.